Reading-eScience-Centre/coverage-restapi/spec.md

 ## 2. Static resources

-In its simplest form, Coverage Data is made available as one or more resources, served with the correct media type.
-The resources can be static files.
+In its simplest form, Coverage Data is made available as one or more resources, which may be static files served by a simple server.

+**Requirement:** The correct media type must be returned for the formats that are offered.

-Example serving a netCDF file:
+#### Example serving a netCDF file
 ```sh
 $ curl http://example.com/coveragedata.nc